 - Reading.
 Shifrin 3.1 pages 82-89.

 The midterm exam will be held on Thursday, March 18.
 There are three options for for taking the exam: during the regular class time and room (book using the usual link), or in the evening from 6:00pm to 7:30pm or 7:30pm to 9:00pm (book using this link).
-We will have an in person final on Tues., May 11, from 8:00 – 11:00 am.
-(If you’re ill or in quarantine on exam day, we’ll find a solution, but this means you should plan to be physically present on campus at least twice during the semester.)
+As no students have requested a final exam, the homework assignments and midterm exam will take the place of a final.

 You may bring up to 350 pages of text with you (on actual paper, not on a device), plus any bound books that you like.
 In addition, you can bring any calculator permitted for the SAT Math Subject test.
 The midterm exam will cover units 1-7 in the course materials above.